meatball133/crystal/concepts-wip/basics/about.md

 Methods can have [arguments][arguments].
 Arguments are data that is passed to a method.
-To give a method arguments, you must specify the name of the argument.
+To be able to give a method arguments, you must specify the name of the argument.
 In crystal should arguments be written in snake_case.
-A function can have multiple arguments, but the arguments must be separated by a comma.
+A method can have multiple arguments, but the arguments must be separated by a comma.

 ```crystal
 def hello(name)